Your Guide to Dental Care Products

-Sonic toothbrushes generate between 30,000 and 40,000 brush strokes per minute (compared with about 300 per minute with manual tooth brushing).
-The bristles in the toothbrush rotate in the dentist recommended back-and-forth motion.
-In addition, the patented cleaning action of the brush directs fluid between teeth and below the gum line to gently remove plaque (only sonic toothbrushes can make this claim).
+Sonic toothbrushes make 30,000 and 40,000 brush strokes per minute, compared with about 300 per minute if you brush by hand.
+The bristles rotate in the dentist recommended back-and-forth motion.
+Plus, the brush directs fluid between teeth and below the gum line to remove plaque (only sonic toothbrushes can make this claim).

-Electric toothbrushes generate between 3,000 and 7,500 brush strokes per minute.
-Although individual designs differ, the bristles in the brush head are typically either set in a circular format that rotates (the entire head rotates in unison) or individual tufts of bristles within the brush head spin independently.
-Some electric toothbrushes have both a rotating as well as a pulsating motion to help remove plaque and reduce gingivitis.
+Electric toothbrushes make 3,000 and 7,500 strokes per minute.
+Designs differ, but bristles are typically either set in a round head and all spin together or individual tufts within the brush head spin independently.
+Some rotate and pulse to help remove plaque and reduce gingivitis.